The Idea #

 This project was a collaboration with my friend Varun Biniwale.
 I was responsible for the hardware, and he designed the incredible software, see his blog to learn about the unexpectedly complex software needed to run these dismantled computers.

-We got started on the project in late 2021 anyway, mainly because our mentor was one of our favorite teachers.
+We got started on the project in late 2021 despite the difficulty of the task ahead of us, mainly because our mentor was one of our favorite teachers.

 The first part we started on was the software, as it seemed like the easiest, and frankly like the only possible part of the project at the time.
 What we wanted to do was have one long video playing across multiple screens.
-Putting together a line of the Chromebook screens and connecting them to one computer was an idea, but we had no clue how to interface with the Chromebook screens and so we decided against this idea.
+While connecting all of the Chromebook screens to one computer was an option, we had no clue how to interface with displays since we couldn't just plug in an HDMI cable and thus we decided against this idea.

 The first few weeks, we spent our Monday afternoons trying to find existing software to synchronize videos across different computers.
-While we wanted the final product to look like a single, continuous video, in reality we would take a long video and split it into smaller parts of equal length to create the illusion.
-We experimented with Syncplay using VLC and looked at paid software such as Navori, but none worked for our use case.
+Our plan was to crop a wide video into smaller segments for each screen, giving illusion of a single, continuous video.
+We experimented with Syncplay using VLC and looked at paid software such as Navori, but neither were exactly what we were looking for.

 Comic Sans forever